ElioDiNino/ElioDiNino/README.md

   - Improved cross-platform compatibility with Docker containers and made related CI/CD pipelines with GitHub Actions (E.g. [ACOM](https://github.com/ubcuas/ACOM))
   - [UASITL](https://github.com/ubcuas/UASITL): Overhauled our simulation pipeline by supporting new vehicle types (planes and VTOLs) and building software images for additional computer architectures (ARMv7 and ARM64)
   - Introduced 4 new major projects to update our systems after co-designing a new software suite for 2 competitions
-  - Remade our website using Hugo and Netlify to allow for more customization, free hosting, and to improve the visuals
+  - Revamped the team website using an opensource Go framework (Hugo) to decrease load times from 10s to 0.7s
+  - Increased team documentation and task tracking by over 5x after integrating Jira and Confluence into our workflows

   ### :computer: [Personal Website](https://github.com/ElioDiNino/eliodinino.com)
   This is something I had long desired to work on.
 I have quite a bit of experience building websites with services such as Wix, WordPress, and Squarespace, but I didn't have much experience with actually programming a website.
 I used React to build my site as it has applicable skills to UAS and is something I could see myself using in the future (although I understand it is far from the best thing to use for a static website).
 I am happy with my current implementation but I am looking to improve it going forward.